Authentication and Authorization

 After openEuler#12 is encrypted by grub2-mkpasswd-pbkdf2, the output is grub.pbkdf2.sha512.10000.5A45748D892672FDA02DD3B6F7AE390AC6E6D532A600D4AC477D25C7D087644697D8A0894DFED9D86DC2A27F4E01D925C46417A225FC099C12DBD3D7D49A7425.2BD2F5BF4907DCC389CC5D165DB85CC3E2C94C8F9A30B01DACAA9CD552B731BA1DD3B7CC2C765704D55B8CD962D2AEF19A753CBE9B8464E2B1EB39A3BB4EAB08.
 The ciphertext is different each time.

-2. Open /boot/efi/EFI/openEuler/grub.cfg in the vi editor.
-If the UEFI mode is used, open /boot/efi/EFI/openEuler/grub.cfg, append the following content to the beginning of the file.
+2. Open /boot/efi/EFI/openEuler/grub.cfg in a vi editor.
+Append the following fields to the beginning of /boot/efi/EFI/openEuler/grub.cfg.

 set superusers="root"